atreyasha/spp-explainability/docs/develop.md

         1. Introduction

+            1.  abstract and introduction should already mention results, and should not leave this to conclusions

-            1.  fine-tune introduction with new details from other chapters
+            2.  fine-tune introduction with new details from other chapters

-            2.  update motivations from Arrieta et al. 2020 \"What for\" section
+            3.  update motivations from Arrieta et al. 2020 \"What for\" section

-            3.  add C-like reference to explain what SoPa++ means like in i++
+            4.  add C-like reference to explain what SoPa++ means like in i++

-            4.  add links to chapters in thesis structure, improve formatting
+            5.  add links to chapters in thesis structure, improve formatting

         2. Background concepts

+            1.  explain vanilla SoPa more clearly to motivate everything else -\> perhaps need more information on FSAs with starting and accepting states

+            2. EITHER quote + indent sentences directly taken from other studies (cite pages and paragraphs) OR paraphrase them and leave them in a definition environment

+            3.  be very clear on what is directly taken from another study versus what is paraphrased

+            4.  definition/remark structure might need to be revised to something more narrative-suited

-            1.  think about providing an additional definition for
+            5.  think about providing an additional definition for
                 \"understandability\"

-            2.  consider quoting all definitions to further imply that they are exactly taken from other studies
+            6.  consider quoting all definitions to further imply that they are exactly taken from other studies

-            3.  add a Kleene-star operator mention to remark 9.4
+            7.  add a Kleene-star operator mention to remark 9.4

-            4.  include a section on risks on large NLP models and why explainability is necessary with different study
+            8.  include a section on risks on large NLP models and why explainability is necessary with different study

-            5.  if possible, try to reduce references to Arrieta et al.
+            9.  if possible, try to reduce references to Arrieta et al.
                 2020 to reduce perceived over-dependence

-            6.  revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines
+            10. revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines

-            7.  look into antecedent/proxy names and if these can be improved
+            11. look into antecedent/proxy names and if these can be improved

-            8.  return to this chapter to add/remove content based on requirements of later chapters
+            12. return to this chapter to add/remove content based on requirements of later chapters

         3. Bibliography

+            1.  change FMTOD citation to NAACL, look for journal/conference alternative citations for current papers

-            1.  improve capitalization with braces in bibtex file
+            2.  improve capitalization with braces in bibtex file

-            2.  if possible, try to find non-arxiv citations for papers
+            3.  if possible, try to find non-arxiv citations for papers

-            3.  remove red link color in table of contents
+            4.  remove red link color in table of contents

-            4.  fine-tune citation color to be consistent with other colors
+            5.  fine-tune citation color to be consistent with other colors

         4. Manuscript admin

+            1.  read manuscript and ensure there is an easily followable narrative for someone who is a non-expert

+            2.  improve file structure of visuals with explicit folders for directly copied figures

+            3.  add titles to all figures in the manuscript

-            1.  consider replacing legacy-sopa figures with pdf extracts instead of screenshots
+            4.  consider replacing legacy-sopa figures with pdf extracts instead of screenshots

-            2.  talk to supervisors about many definitions and if these are alright
+            5.  talk to supervisors about many definitions and if these are alright

-            3.  always mention \"figure taken from study (year)\" when using external figures
+            6.  always mention \"figure taken from study (year)\" when using external figures

-            4.  fine tune WFSA to mean either automata or automaton, make plural abbreviation clear as well
+            7.  fine tune WFSA to mean either automata or automaton, make plural abbreviation clear as well

-            5.  remove sub-enumeration for single remarks under a definition
+            8.  remove sub-enumeration for single remarks under a definition

-            6.  add links to different sections later on once structure and content is clear
+            9.  add links to different sections later on once structure and content is clear

-            7.  sort out all abbreviations and standardize formatting in terms of where they are first declared
+            10. sort out all abbreviations and standardize formatting in terms of where they are first declared

-            8.  change to two sided format before printing, as this works well for binding/printing
+            11. change to two sided format before printing, as this works well for binding/printing

-            9.  add Uni-Potsdam originality declaration, or modify current one to fit
+            12. add Uni-Potsdam originality declaration, or modify current one to fit

-            10. add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others
+            13. add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others

-            11. perform spell-check of everything at the end
+            14. perform spell-check of everything at the end

 ### Programming